-There are many other factors to consider when calculating calorie consumption besides age, sex, and activity level.
+There are many other factors to consider when calculating calorie consumption besides age, gender, and activity level.
 Your genetic makeup has a certain effect on this; resting metabolism varies from person to person.

 Existing muscle mass makes a big difference, and requires plenty of calories for repair and operation.
 Someone with greater muscle mass will always require more calories than someone with less.